-With the permission of the Dean of Instruction, an instructor may change a grade.
-Unless extenuating circumstances exist, the grade change must be made within one semester after the grade was initially assigned.
-The instructor is responsible for submitting the completed grade change form to the Dean of Instruction.
+With the permission of the Dean of Instructional Services, an instructor may change a grade.
+Unless extenuating circumstances exist, the change of grade must be made within one semester after the grade was initially assigned.
+The instructor is responsible for submitting the completed grade change form to the Dean of Instructional Services.